The Templar Landed Empire

 The New Temple: London’s Financial Hub

 In 1161, the Templars purchased land outside the western walls of London, establishing the New Temple complex.
 The Temple Church, with its round nave modeled on the Church of the Holy Sepulchre in Jerusalem, remains one of the most remarkable survivals of Templar architecture in the world.
+The church’s interior, with its effigies of medieval knights and its intricate stone carvings, testifies to the wealth and piety of the order.
 But the New Temple was far more than a place of worship.
-It served as the order's English treasury, a secure bank, and a legal depository for the kingdom's most important documents and valuables.
+It served as the order’s English treasury, a secure bank, and a legal depository for the kingdom’s most important documents and valuables.
+The complex included a great hall, cloisters, residential quarters, and a strong tower that housed the vaults.

 The Temple in London evolved into the unofficial repository for the English state.
 Royal charters, papal bulls, and the jewels of the nobility were stored within its secure vaults.
-The Templars effectively ran London's first centralized banking system.
+The Templars effectively ran London’s first centralized banking system.
 They accepted deposits, facilitated loans, and managed the transfer of funds across borders—often charging no interest (which was forbidden by canon law) but profiting handsomely through land grants, trading privileges, and currency exchange.
 The English crown became one of their largest clients.
 Kings from Henry II to Edward I used the Temple to raise funds for their wars in Wales, Scotland, and France.
-The Master of the Temple in London was frequently a key advisor to the English exchequer.
+For example, in 1263, Henry III deposited the royal treasury at the Temple for safekeeping during the Barons’ War.
+The Master of the Temple in London was frequently a key advisor to the English exchequer, and the Templars’ financial records were consulted by royal officials for assessing taxes and debts.

 Strategic Ports and Southern Holdings